Biography

 Origins

 She was born on 2 September 1941 in Montopoli Val d’Arno, in Tuscany, between the Arno and the Pisan hills, into a family where painting was not a trade but a companion.
-Her sister Iliana painted as well: for years they cultivated a silent dialogue of brushes, sheets, subjects taken from everyday life.
-Her brother Saverio, who later emigrated to Venezuela, also painted.
+Her sister Iliana painted, as did her brother Saverio.

 Drawing, oil, patience

 She trained herself by practising and observing.
-Over the years she went through the techniques as one goes through the seasons: watercolours for flowers, oils for portraits and still lives, pastels for the faces of mother and the scenes of intimacy.
+Over the years she explored the techniques out of curiosity: watercolours for flowers, oils for portraits and still lives, pastels for motherly faces and intimate scenes.

-And the hand moves on its own.
-It has understood what it must do.
-You take the blank sheet, which at some point comes alive, and you don't let it go anymore.
+And the hand moves on its own; it has understood what it must do.
+You take the blank sheet; at some point it comes alive, and you don't let it go.
 It obeys you.

 For about twenty years she lived and worked in Pisa.
-They were years of continuous work and openness: she took part in the Circolo Pittorico “il Cenacolo” and crossed the artistic and intellectual landscape of the city — studios, book launches, vernissages and conversations with painters, poets and critics.
+They were years of continuous work and openness: she took part in the Circolo Pittorico “il Cenacolo” and moved through the artistic and intellectual life of the city: studios, book launches, vernissages and conversations with painters, poets and critics.

 From those years remain friendships and dialogues that accompanied her whole path, among them the friendship with Enrico Fornaini, "great friend and fellow artist", and with other companions of the Cenacolo.